allegheny-computer-science-203-s2021/assessment/assessment.md

     this skill.

 * Software refactoring

-Understanding and using refactoring to improve code readability and performance.

 * None = Does not utilize appropriate refactoring at all, code may be unreadable or messy.
 * Inadequate = Begins to utilize refactoring but it does not lead to improvements in the readability or performance of the code, or the refactoring changes the functionality of the code inappropriately.
 Refactoring may have introduced new bugs and problems that remain unsolved.